 What types of materials do you typically use during a tutoring session?

-I use flashcards, trivia, games, textbooks, mnemonic devices. and a learning tools website.
+I use flashcards, trivia, games, textbooks, mnemonic devices.
+Also a learning tools website.